wKovacs64/hibp/docs/index.md

 ## Features (🔑 = [requires](https://www.troyhunt.com/authentication-and-the-have-i-been-pwned-api/) an [API key](https://haveibeenpwned.com/API/Key))

+- Get the most recently added breach
 - Get a single breach event
 - Get all breaches for an account 🔑
+- Get all breached email addresses for a domain 🔑
 - Get all breach events in the system
 - Get all data classes
 - Get all pastes for an account 🔑